varunj166/react-proforma/README.md

 #### Proforma

-`Proforma` is a react component that you return from your own component.
+`Proforma` is the core component of the React Proforma library.
+It is a React component that you return from your own component's render method (or returned from your functional component).
 It expects as a single child a function that will return your actual form markup.
 The child function can be declared in-line as an anonymous function, but I recommend referencing a named function instead, for organization, clarity, and efficiency.

 The child function will be executed by `Proforma` with the entire [ProformaBundle](#proformabundle), so you can access it (or any part of it) inside the child function that you pass in.

 For example:

 **NOTE: The child function does NOT HAVE PARENTHESES next to it.
-This is a function reference, not invocation.**
+This is a function reference, not a function invocation.**

 ```javascript
 import React from 'react';